|

-I have always come up with unique web names and learned the
+always come up with unique web names and learned the hard

 continue to reveal myself as someone who insists on 4

-wheeling a front wheel drive car through mud and sticks on a
+wheeling a front wheel drive car through swampy briar

-swampy, unpaved road.
+patches.
 I'm special that way.
-Anyway – my
+Anyway — this domain name

-domain name has proven to be a hard enough name to spell out
+has proven to continue to be a hard name (in email form) to

-for people to write it without bushwhacking the spelling.
+spell out for people to write it without bushwhacking the

+spelling.
 Oh, well.
-The name stays and if one can't write it down
+The name stays and if one can't write it

 Harper, calls his ex-wife's attorney "the Rabid Jackal".
 He